Professional practice

 • Christopher Shaw v Linear, on a claim brought against a broker, involving an alleged breach of trust, and resisting a proprietary asset preservation order (as a pupil, assisting Ciaran Keller KC).

-• Christina accepts instructions across the full spectrum of commercial disputes, to advise on prospects and quantum of claims, draft pleadings, handle procedural applications, and attend hearings in the High Court, in the County Courts, and in arbitration.
+Christina accepts instructions across the full spectrum of commercial disputes, to advise on prospects and quantum of claims, draft pleadings, handle procedural applications, and attend hearings in the High Court, in the County Courts, and in arbitration.

-Company & Insolvency
+Company & insolvency

-Christina’s experience in this area includes:
+Christina’s experience includes:

-Conflict of Laws
+Conflicts of Laws

 • Advising in relation to floating choice of law clauses, in connection with a claim under a cargo insurance policy valued in the tens of millions (led by David Walsh KC).